keciman/smartlook_flutter_interview_test_task/movie_streaming_app/README.md

 4. Change the functions that return widget to stles widget - it is  not code effective for rebuilds, flutter has to rebuild every time parent rebuilds - flutter cant use keys to remember it is the same widget

+5. Name typos - also did not change because changing front end was not part of this task in my opinion